ben0110/Radar-PointNet/README.md

     bash extract.sh <data-collection-date> <bag-name>

- this script perfromes time and spatial synchronization between the data and storing the sensor data in their respective files under the rosbag name.(example figure)
+ This script performs time and spatial synchronization between the data and stores the sensor data in their respective files under their rosbag name.(example figure)

 ## data annotation